Phase behavior of hard circular arcs: methods

-with: $\mathcal N$ the number of roundish clusters; ${\rm{n}_{\rm vic}}_i$ the number of vicinal roundish clusters of a certain roundish cluster $i$, defined as those roundish clusters whose centres of mass are within a pre-fixed distance from the centre of mass of the roundish cluster $i$; $\upvarphi_{ij}$ the angle that the fictious ``bond'', that joins the centre of mass of the $j$-th vicinal roundish cluster with the centre of mass of the roundish cluster $i$, forms with an arbitrary fixed axis.
+with: $\mathcal N$ the number of roundish clusters; ${\rm{n}_{\rm vic}}_i$ the number of vicinal roundish clusters $j$ of a certain roundish cluster $i$, defined as those roundish clusters $j$ whose centres of mass are within a pre-fixed distance from the centre of mass of the roundish cluster $i$; $\upvarphi_{ij}$ the angle that the fictious ``bond'' between the roundish clusters $i$ and $j$ forms with an arbitrary fixed axis.
 The application of this order parameter naturally presupposes that sufficiently compact and numerous roundish clusters are at least incipient.
 This can be detected by $G(c)$ via a peak at $c=0$.
-Further growth of this peak together with the growth of the peak at $c=2R$ and the progressive split of the peak at $c \simeq 4R$ reveal that the processes of formation of roundish clusters and their hexagonal structural organisation are consolidating.
+Further growth of this peak together with the growth of the peak at $c=2R$ and the progressive split of the peak at $c \simeq 4R$ reveal that the processes of formation of roundish clusters and of their hexagonal structural organisation are consolidating.